https://www.pexels.com/photo/laptop-office-writing-technology-6929021/?utm_content=attributionCopyText&utm_medium=referral&utm_source=pexels

 Licensing and Fees

 You’ll need to license your business with the U.S. Small Business Administration (SBA).
 Follow the link to find out their guidelines.
 You may be able to simply register your business with state and local authorities, or your business may require federal registration.
-Check the company registration packages that is available for you.

 It is important to find out exactly what you need to do to operate as a business ahead of time.
 Check the SBA’s guide to licenses and permits to determine exactly how to register your business.